fjwright/Run-REDUCE/BUILD.md

 * Download and unpack a Run-REDUCE release source file archive or clone this repository.

-* Unless you are using IntelliJ IDEA on Windows (for which this process is automated using pre-launch commands), ensure that the "resources" directory contains a current copy of the file "docs/UserGuide.html".

 Note that this project uses [modular Java](https://www.oracle.com/uk/corporate/features/understanding-java-9-modules.html), primarily in order to minimize the size of the pre-built release